Real Person. Real Results.

 My new boss owned 9 dealerships and for the next 14 years, I worked in various management positions across 7 different franchises.
 It was financially very rewarding but I never had any personal time to enjoy it.
 Success in a car dealership comes with long hours and a lot of stress.

 To escape the stress and long hours I decided to open my own small used car lot.
+I found a place for business and open up.
 Things went great for the first couple of years.
 I was working fewer hours, and making money and it was all mine.
 Then the unexpected happened.

 It was 2008 and the economy took a nosedive.
 Car dealers big and small, franchised and independent, took a major hit.
 My business was no exception.
 My local community was also hit hard.
 Composed mostly of blue-collar and construction workers, many lost their jobs.
 Those were my customers.